stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * Unless explicitly stated otherwise __all__ mutable components can be considered __non__ thread safe.

 * Data transfer operations are implemented using NIO buffers since this is the most convenient 'primitive' supported by the JNA library.

-Inevitably there will usually be some _thrashing_ at the start of a new project, especially one employing new and relatively unknown technologies, in particular there will be a major change of direction when binding to the native library as we shall see in the next chapter.

 ---